ianwijma/behavior-spoiler/README.md

-# package-spoiler
+# behavior-spoiler

-Spoils the fun for malicious packages by tracking their install behaviour.
+Your foundation to spoil the fun for malicous code by tracking their behaviour.